citizen010/docker-postfix/README.md

 A simple "SMTP Only" postfix image.

-Emails can be sent only from localhost addresses:
+Emails can be sent everywhere but only from localhost addresses:

  - 127.0.0.0/8
  - 172.16.0.0./12